 The answer to this question is a false understanding of ecumenism resulting in religious indifferentism.

 The promoters of Pentecostalism and the prosperity “gospel” would vociferously rebuke the mendicant orders of the Scholastic era started by Saint Dominic and Saint Francis.
 According to the erroneous doctrines of this false gospel, God wants you to be healthy, wealthy, and have a great career.
-If you do not have these things – health, wealth, and a prosperous career outlook – then you not only lack true faith but also do not have the blessings of God on your life.
+If you do not have these things – health, wealth, and a prosperous career outlook – then you not only lack true faith, but also do not have the blessings of God on your life.
 How does this teaching square with the evangelical poverty of the mendicants?
 How does the teaching of true faith being united to bodily health work out in light of the ailments Saint Francis of Assisi was afflicted with, such as blindness late in his life?
-The mystically received stigmata Saint Francis carried on his body would most certainly be rebuked by any one of these false prosperity peddlers named above, and yet, their theology is being welcomed with open arms into the Mystical Body of Christ, the true Church.
+The mystically received stigmata Saint Francis carried on his body would most certainly be rebuked by any one of these false prosperity peddlers named above, and yet, their theology is being welcomed with open arms into the true Church.

 Part I: Second Baptism